giantswarm/docs/src/content/basics/aws-architecture/index.md

 ![Tenant Cluster Architecture](architecture-aws-tenant-cluster.png)

-Via the Giant Swarm API, our [CLI](https://github.com/giantswarm/gsctl), or our Happa interface, you can start Tenant Clusters of different sizes.
+Via the Giant Swarm API, our [CLI](https://github.com/giantswarm/gsctl), or our Web User Interface, you can start Tenant Clusters of different sizes.
 There's a selection of recommended EC2 instance types, which can be adjusted if needed.

 Each cluster resides in its own VPC.
 All EC2 machines are in their own private subnet.
 There are two possible access routes into the cluster.